chickencoder/run/README.md

 if x < 20 {
     print "Run is fun"
 } else {
-    print "Run is not fun"
+    print "Run is not fun"    # This will (obviously) never run }
-}
 ```